 Labor Market Competition, Wages and Worker Mobility. [under revision; new draft coming soon]

 I study an integration of local labor markets which made it easier for French border commuters to get a job in the high-wage Swiss labor market.
-The research design compares how wages and employment of non-movers evolve in treated labor markets relative to a matched control group of labor markets in other parts of France.
+The research design compares how wages and employment of employees in France evolve in treated labor markets relative to a matched control group of labor markets in other parts of France.
 The results show that low-skill wages rise by 1.6 percent and low-skill employment by around 3 percent after the reform.
-Further evidence indicates that the integration reduced firms' monopsony power in low-skill labor markets that are less spatially integrated than high-skill labor markets.
+They are consistent with the integration having increased employer competition in the labor market, particularly for low-skill workers who search most locally for jobs.

 Work in progress

 The role of worker preferences and employer differentiation for wage-setting.

 Childbearing and the gender career gap among scientists.